GREY-HEADED ROBIN

 Heteromyias albispecularis 17 cm

-· In Australia the Grey-headed Robin is restricted to rainforests of the Wet Tropics
+In Australia the Grey-headed Robin is restricted to

 region.

-· There is another population in the New Guinea highlands.
-This is one of
+There is another population in the New Guinea

-numerous bits of evidence that these regions both support relict rainforest
+bits of evidence that these regions both

 organisms that were once widespread in both tropical and temperate